 Qatar, Ghana Hold Second Round Of Political Consultations

-Accra: The second round of political consultations between the Ministries of Foreign Affairs of the State of Qatar and the Republic of Ghana was held on Thursday in the Ghanaian capital, Accra.
+The second round of political consultations between the Ministries of Foreign Affairs of the State of Qatar and the Republic of Ghana was held Thursday in the Ghanaian capital, Accra.

-The Qatari delegation was led by Secretary-General of the Ministry of Foreign Affairs, HE Dr. Ahmed bin Hassan Al Hammadi while the Ghanaian delegation was led by the Chief Director of the Ministry of Foreign Affairs and Regional Integration, HE Ambassador Ramses Joseph Cleland.
+The Qatari delegation was led by HE Secretary-General of the Ministry of Foreign Affairs, Dr. Ahmed bin Hassan Al Hammadi while the Ghanaian delegation was led by HE Chief Director of the Ministry of Foreign Affairs and Regional Integration, Ambassador Ramses Joseph Cleland.

 During the consultations, both sides discussed bilateral cooperation relations and ways to support and strengthen them, in addition to addressing a number of topics of mutual interest.